 Although historical accounts differ, the conflict with the wagon train of emigrants from Missouri and Arkansas apparently began when the Latter-day Saints refused to sell the train any supplies.
 Some of the emigrants then began to commit minor depredations against fields, abuse the local Paiute tribes, and taunt the Mormons with reminders of how the Missourians had attacked and chased them out of that state during the 1830s.

-Angered by the emigrants’ abuse and fired by a zealous passion against the growing tide of invading gentiles, a group of Mormons guerillas from around Cedar City decided to take revenge.
-Cooperating with a group of Paiute Indians who had already attacked the train on their own initiative, the guerillas initially pretended to be protectors.
-The guerillas persuaded the emigrants that they had convinced the Paitues to let them go if they would surrender their arms and allow the Mormons to escort the wagon train through the territory.
-But as the train again moved forward under the Mormon escort, a guerilla leader gave a pre-arranged signal.
-The Mormons opened fire on the unarmed male emigrants, while the Paiutes reportedly murdered the women.
+Angered by the emigrants’ abuse and fired by a zealous passion against the growing tide of invading gentiles, a group of LDS guerillas from around Cedar City decided to take revenge.
+Cooperating with a group of Paiutes who had already attacked the train on their own initiative, the guerillas initially pretended to be protectors.
+The guerillas persuaded the emigrants that they had convinced the Paitues to let them go if they would surrender their arms and allow the Latter-day Saints to escort the wagon train through the territory.
+But as the train again moved forward under the LDS escort, a guerilla leader gave a pre-arranged signal.
+The Latter-day Saints opened fire on the unarmed male emigrants, while the Paiutes reportedly murdered the women.

 Later accounts suggested that some Latter-day Saints had only fired in the air while others killed as few of the emigrants as they could.
 But when the shooting stopped in Mountain Meadows, 120 men and women were dead.
 Only 18 small children were spared.